Winter Term Course Offerings 2018

 Winter Term internships are designed to help you explore career options, connect to academic work, and/or pursue a deep personal interest.
 Students can register for full or half-day internships.
-Eligible sophomores, juniors, and seniors are encouraged to take this opportunity to explore career fields of interest, gaining an understanding of the demands, educational needs, and daily routine of a career.
+Juniors and seniors are encouraged to take this opportunity to explore career fields of interest, gaining an understanding of the demands, educational needs, and daily routine of a career.
 The experience will help the student narrow career choices.
 Students also take this time to work on comprehensive research projects.
-See Dr. Kregel for details.
-All paperwork for independent studies/internships is due Friday, November 11.
+See Mr. Rizer for details.
+All paperwork for independent studies/internships is due Friday, November 3.

 |Health||0.5 Health||All Freshmen||All Freshmen||Afternoon|

 Health is a required course for all freshmen to complete.
-The course is divided into the following sections: Nutrition, Mental Health, Sexual Health, and Drug and Alcohol Abuse.
+The course is divided into four sections: Nutrition, Mental Health, Sexual Health, and Drug and Alcohol Abuse.
 Each section examines what it means to live a healthy lifestyle and provides suggestions or techniques for doing so.
-Students will analyze how our diet, stress levels, promiscuity, and the use of drugs impact out health.
+Students will analyze how our diet, stress levels, promiscuity, and the use of drugs impact our health.
 A variety of methods are used to assess each student’s comprehension during the course.

 In this class students will increase their ability to read and use finger spelling through the use of games and other interactive activities.
 Students will also learn the importance of facial expression while signing.
 In addition, students will have the opportunity to expand their knowledge of the deaf culture.
 Finally, students will learn how they can help a hard of hearing or deaf individual during an emergency situation such as a car accident or an evacuation.

-*In order to take this class, you must have completed Sign Language I last year during Winter Term (or at a different time)
+*In order to take this class, you must have completed Sign Language I last year during Winter Term.